akshatp15/react-projects/caffiend/README.md

 <h5>Back-End</h5>
 - The back-end is Firebase which handles user authentication along with the storage of a users inputted caffiene intakes.

-To learn more about your caffiene consumption checkout the Caffiend web app today!
+<p>To learn more about your caffiene consumption checkout the Caffiend web app today!</p>